bobbingwide/sb-children-block/readme.txt

 4. Children block depth=-1

 == Upgrade Notice ==
-= 1.2.2 =
+= 1.2.3 =
-Tested with WordPress 6.3 and Gutenberg 16.3.0
+Upgrade for support for PHP 8.1 and PHP 8.2.
+Tested with WordPress 6.4-RC1 and Gutenberg 16.8.1

 == Changelog ==
-= 1.2.2 =
+= 1.2.3 =
-* Changed: Update wp-scripts and rebuild #21
+* Changed: Support PHP 8.1 and PHP 8.2 #23
-* Tested: With WordPress 6.3 and WordPress Multi Site
+* Tested: With WordPress 6.4-RC1 and WordPress Multisite
-* Tested: With Gutenberg 16.3.0
+* Tested: With Gutenberg 16.8.1
-* Tested: With PHP 8.0
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6